goosst/wesite/content/posts/homeautomation_partI.md

  - raspberry pi
 ---

+{{% toc %}}

 # Intro
-In this part we'll connect to the communication bus of the heater and read / write some parameters by manually commanding them via a rapsberry pi (in general, the instructions below work with any computer using debian/ubuntu).
+In this part we'll connect to the communication bus of the heater and read / write some parameters by manually commanding them via a raspberry pi (in general, the instructions below work with any computer using debian/ubuntu).

 # Hardware